joeWatersDev/data-engineering-zoomcamp-2025/week_1/README.md

 # ENVIRONMENT SETUP

-I am using WSL2 on Windows in order to run Docker Desktop.
+Using WSL2 on Windows in order to run Docker Desktop.
 [This guide](https://learn.microsoft.com/en-us/windows/wsl/install) is helpful to get started.

-Then, from the Ubuntu Terminal, install Anaconda to get access to and manage Python, Pip, Jupyter, and other handy Data Engineer tools.
+Once initialized, install Anaconda from Ubuntu terminal to get access to and manage Python, Pip, Jupyter, and other Data Engineering tools.